wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-implement-compliance/includes/3-legal-investigations.md

 Content Search is an eDiscovery tool in Microsoft 365 that you can use to locate information, relevant to a legal action, in:

-- Microsoft Teams.
+- Microsoft Teams
-- Exchange Online mailboxes.
+- Exchange Online mailboxes
-- Exchange Online public folders.
+- Exchange Online public folders
-- SharePoint Online sites.
+- SharePoint Online sites
-- OneDrive for Business.
+- OneDrive for Business
-- Skype for Business conversations.
+- Skype for Business conversations
-- Microsoft 365 groups.
+- Microsoft 365 groups
-- Yammer groups.
+- Yammer groups

 Using this tool, you can run single queries that locate information in multiple Microsoft 365 systems in one action.
-For example, you could search for “New Factory specifications” and retrieve results from:
+For example, you could search for "New Factory specifications" and retrieve results from:

-- A Teams channel conversation.
+- A Teams channel conversation
-- A file uploaded to a SharePoint site.
+- A file uploaded to a SharePoint site
-- A user's OneDrive for Business account.
+- A user's OneDrive for Business account
-- A conversation in Yammer.
+- A conversation in Yammer

 You have a large degree of control over the queries you use, which enables you to narrow the range of results you discover and to drill down into only those items that relate to the legal action you are investigating.